 By this time next year, he said he hopes to be on set wrapping up shooting “Tyrone” or some other film that he is working on right now.

-the Tony Award-Winning Broadway musical “Kinky Boots,” where he performed the lead role of Lola in the U.S. and national tour, and the one-act drama the “Dutchman.”
+His Broadway career includes the Tony Award-Winning Broadway musical “Kinky Boots,” where he performed the lead role of Lola in the U.S. and national tour, and the one-act drama the “Dutchman.”
 He’s been across the country touring with “Mamma Mia!” and “Jesus Christ Superstar.”
 His TV credits include “For All Mankind” and “Them: Covenant.”

 Ware-Hill said he owes a lot to ASU, where he received his B.A. in Theatre Arts.

 “ASU is where I grew up; it gave me my foundation.
 To be on campus with people who looked like me from different walks of life, that experience is like no other.
 It helped to ground me and find my own voice as a black man.
 ASU gave me the tools to navigate this world and I give a lot of that credit to Alabama State and Dr. Tommie Tonea Stewart, who was the dean of the College of Visual and Performing Arts.
 Some of my fondest memories are on that campus,” he said.
 “In fact, some of my friends I made on campus are still my friends today.”